ShaikhBorhanUddin/Brazilian_E_Commerce_Data_Analysis/README.md

 In this project, PostgreSQL was used for querying and managing the dataset.
 It served as the primary database management system, enabling efficient data manipulation, aggregation, and analysis through SQL queries.
 PostgreSQL's robust support for relational data and complex queries was crucial for processing the large dataset.
 Excel was utilized for initial data exploration and cleaning.
 It provided an easy-to-use interface for quickly reviewing the dataset, handling missing values, and performing basic transformations.
 Excel's versatility also made it convenient for manually inspecting data and creating preliminary analyses before importing it into PostgreSQL.
 Tableau played a key role in visualizing the data.
 With its powerful features for creating interactive dashboards and reports, Tableau enabled the creation of insightful visualizations, such as sales trends, revenue distribution, and delivery times by region.
 These visualizations helped in uncovering meaningful patterns and making the data more accessible to stakeholders.
 Finally, the dataset used in the project was sourced from Kaggle.
 Kaggle provided a high-quality, publicly available dataset that served as the foundation for the analysis.
 It included a comprehensive set of records that helped in exploring various aspects of Brazilian e-commerce, such as order details, product information, and customer demographics.
 ## License

 This project is licensed for educational and learning purposes.
+It is free to use, modify, and distribute, provided that the original author(s) are credited.

 ---